PacificBiosciences/pbmm2/README.md

 will remove alignments that do not pass the provided threshold in percent.\
 You can deactivate this filter with `--min-id-perc 0`.

-### How do you define gap compressed identity?
+### How do you define gap-compressed identity?
-The `--min-gap-comp-id-perc, -y` option, whereas gap compressed identity is defined as
+The `--min-gap-comp-id-perc, -y` option, whereas gap-compressed identity is defined as

 ```
     100 * #Matches / (#Matches + #Mismatches + #DeletionEvents + #InsertionEvents)